gilescope/book-exploring-async-basics/src/1_what_is_async.md

 the CPU on the database server will be working on your request while you wait for a response.
 In practice, it's a way of parallelizing your work.

 **Concurrency is about working smarter.
-Parallelism is throwing more resources at the problem**
+Parallelism is a way of throwing more resources at the problem.**

 ## Concurrency and its relation to I/O